 All aboard the Mugen Train!
 Best anime movies

-ComicBook.com broke the news that it would be returning this October when the outlet noticed that Yahoo!
-Japan updated a page to say that the show would be airing this month.
+Preiously, ComicBook.com broke the news that it would be returning this October when the outlet noticed that Yahoo!
+Japan update.
+Demon Slayer season 2 starts airing in Japan throughout October, meaning we’ll be a little behind, but not too much!

 WHERE CAN YOU WATCH DEMON SLAYER SEASON 2?